androxim/eda-ml/README.md

 An example of a typical exploratory data analysis process

-and a simple machine learning prediction with LinearRegression, RandomForest and GradientBoosting
+and a machine learning prediction with LinearRegression, RandomForestRegressor, GradientBoosting and Multi-layer Perceptron

 using Kaggle house prices data set: https://www.kaggle.com/c/house-prices-advanced-regression-techniques